 IDT’s smart digital PWM controller chipsets provide designers with a complete range of high efficiency digital power solutions to meet low, medium, and high power requirements.
 Configurability via hardware or software ensures optimum flexibility and reusability of the design.
 The solutions offer optional communications for telemetry and fault reporting, allowing easier implementation in smart managed systems to meet system reliability, energy efficiency, and regulatory requirements.

-Download White Paper: Controller Scalability Methods for Digital Point of Load Converters
+Download White Paper: Controller Scalability Methods for Digital Point of Load Converters (PDF)

 Programmability at your Fingertips